GoogleCloudPlatform/community/tutorials/auto-bigquery-tokenize/index.md

 (PII), and it uses [Cloud Key Management Service (Cloud KMS)](https://cloud.google.com/kms) for encryption.

-The solution described in this document builds on the architecture of the file-based tokenizing solution described in the companion document,
+The solution described in this document builds on the architecture of the file-based tokenizing solution described in the [companion document](https://cloud.google.com/community/tutorials/auto-data-tokenize).
-[Automatically tokenize sensitive file-based data with Cloud Data Loss Prevention, Cloud Key Management Service, and Dataflow](https://cloud.google.com/community/tutorials/auto-data-tokenize).
 The primary difference is that the current document describes a solution that uses a BigQuery table or a query as source of data, instead of using files as input.

 This document is intended for a technical audience whose responsibilities include data security, data processing, or data analytics.
 This document assumes that you're familiar with data processing and data privacy, without the need to be an expert.
 This document assumes some familiarity with shell scripts and basic